-Figure 4.8 show the commuter characteristics for Cherry County in 2019.
+Figure 4.9 show the commuter characteristics for Cherry County in 2019.
 Travel time to work is another factor used to gauge where Cherry County's workforce is employed.
+Figure 4.9 shows how many residents of Cherry County travel to work in each of several time categories.

-Figure 4.8 indicates, in 2019, 47.8% of the commuters were traveling 10 minutes or less to work.
+Figure 4.9 indicates, in 2019, 47.8% of the commuters were traveling 10 minutes or less to work.
 In addition, 17.3% work from home.
 Those traveling 20 minutes or more to work totaled 611 people or 19.0% of those driving to work.